rootiest/zippy_guides/guides/pico_can.md

     ~/klippy-env/bin/python ~/klipper/scripts/canbus_query.py can0

 This command will list all the detected CAN devices on that CAN network.
-You should see the id for the SKR-Pico.
+You should see the ID for the SKR-Pico.

 Write down/copy that id, we will need it in our `printer.cfg` file.